recarmona/KubeSecurity/README.md

 # KubeSecurity
-This project is solely for educational purpose to demonstrate DevSecOps implementation for Kubernetes cluster
+This project is solely for educational purpose to demonstrate DevSecOps implementation for Kubernetes cluster.
+Testing pipeline